-Belly Bliss offers 4 Comprehensive Childbirth Education Classes:
+Belly Bliss offers several Childbirth Education class options:

 ...
 Natural Childbirth Series

-...
-Take this quick survey and we will help you find the prefect fit!
+Email Lauren@bellybliss.org and she will help you find the perfect fit!

 A Childbirth Education Class can help prepare mothers and their support person for the changes that occur during pregnancy and childbirth.
 Being prepared and having a plan for how you will approach this very important time can help you create a labor and birthing experience in tune with your desires.